abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 One of those is scale economies, which is the more you produce of something the cheaper it gets to make it.
 That's something that a lot of businesses have, Basic Economics 101.

 You should try and get into a business where making Widget Number 12 is cheaper than making Widget Number 5, and making Widget Number 10,000 is a lot cheaper than the previous ones.
-This builds up an automatic barrier to entry against competition and getting commoditized.
+This builds up an automatic barrier to entry against competition and getting commoditised.
 That's an important one.

 ### Zero marginal cost of reproduction: producing more is free